MikeM711/youtube-puppeteer/README.md

 - "View # Replies" buttons are not clicked too quickly anymore!
   - Before: If we were to click all of the "View # Replies" buttons too quickly, many "paper-spinners" (the progress icon) become loaded.
 At a certain point, too many of these "reply" comment threads can render out, and puppeteer may end up clicking random things, instead of the "View # Replies" buttons.
   - Now: Inside the `for` loop, a `while` loop stops the execution and waits for replies to be rendered; and then moves on once replies have been found.
 Therefore, only one paper-spinner can be loaded at maximum.
+- "Show more replies" buttons are also not clicked too quickly
+  - Once clicked, execution moves only if there is a change in the number of "Show More Replies" buttons, or, a change in the number of "replies" on the video
+  - **Note:** YouTube has this quirk, where sometimes a "Show more replies" button would reveal ZERO replies - my code takes care of that (1st criteria above)
+- Overall: Once a button is clicked and HTML is fully rendered, I added some "time to breathe" (time delay) after new YouTube HTML gets rendered.
+If we click too quickly (clicking another button right after render), puppeteer may miss-click and not recognize the HTML element.

 ## Future
 Applications: